 Pollinators tend to be more attracted to groups of plants, so avoid single plants unless your garden is small.
 Plant native plants when available or choose cultivars of native plants.

-Avoid heavily modified blooms like the double-flowering blooms of Coneflower.
-They may be beautiful, but they’re bred with you in mind, not pollinators.
+You should also avoid heavily modified blooms like the double-flowering blooms of Coneflower.
+They may be beautiful, but they are bred with you in mind, not pollinators.